Solving Robotics Tasks with Prior Demonstration via Exploration-Efficient Deep Reinforcement Learning: Methods

 Compared with IBRL, the key modification is a simple action selection module, denoted as $\mathbf{a^*}(s)$:

 where $\overline{Q}$ denote the mean of estimated Q-values, $s$ are the states from $\mathcal{B}$, and $s'$ are the states only sampled in the $\mathcal{D}$.

 In the bootstrap proposal phase, the future rollouts $s_{t+1}$ are sampled randomly from $\mathcal{B}$.
 One can select $s'_{t+1}$ by finding the states closest to $s_{t+1}$ within $\mathcal{D}$, to enable more precise comparisons between nearby state–action pairs.
 However, for implementation simplicity, the current $s'_{t+1}$ is uniformly sampled from $\mathcal{D}$.
+By simple random sampling, the expected sample mean Q-value, $\overline{Q}_{\phi^{\prime}}(s', \mu_{\psi}(s'))$, from each batch converges to the population mean Q-value of the expert buffer \cite{rice2007mathematical}.
+Therefore, even though the comparison is made across different states, it remains valid because we are comparing the mean Q-values of the distributions induced by the IL policy and the RL policy.

 Similarly, to align the policy strategy in the online interaction phase with the policy selected to propose future rollouts, the same action selection module \eqref{eqa.action_seclect} is used.
 With fewer OOD actions getting selected, the state distribution shift is also mitigated.
 However, if $\mu_{\psi}(s)$ fails to provide good or recovery actions towards any state distribution shift, the considered action selection module might fail as $Q_{\psi^{\prime}}(s', \mu_{\psi}(s'))$ is not updated with fixed $\mathcal{D}$, and the same bad behavior from the reference policy might keep getting selected.
 Therefore, to leverage this action selection module for enhanced exploration efficiency, the initial online exploration states should lie within or near those in $\mathcal{D}$, and the reference policy should remain robust under small shifts in the state distribution.